-For severe dehydration, hospitalization is sometimes necessary so that your child can be rehydrated intravenously.
-In milder cases, all that may be necessary is to give your child an electrolyte replacement solution according to your pediatrician’s directions.
-The table below indicates the approximate amount of this solution to be used.
+For severe dehydration, hospitalization is sometimes necessary so that your child can be rehydrated with intravenous (IV) fluids.
+With milder cases of dehydration, all that may be needed is to give your child an electrolyte replacement solution according to your pediatrician's directions.

 *Note: This is the smallest amount of fluid that a normal child requires.
 Most children drink more than this.

 Exclusively breastfed babies are less likely to develop severe diarrhea.
 If a breastfed infant does develop diarrhea, generally you can continue breastfeeding, giving additional electrolyte solution only if your doctor feels this is necessary.
 Many breastfed babies can continue to stay hydrated with frequent breastfeeding alone.